 With more monthly users than the world’s largest religion, it’s clear why Facebook continues to be such a powerful advertising tool for schools and brands alike.
 Though, unsurprisingly, the sheer mass of Facebook users also provides quite the challenge when it comes to delivering your message to the right people: enter Custom Audiences.

 The beauty of Custom Audiences is that they allow you to identify and leverage people who already know about your school.
 Let's take a look now at some of the sources you can use to create Custom Audiences.

 Custom Audiences created with data from your website matches people who have visited your website with their Facebook profiles through a magical thing called the Facebook Pixel.
 Essentially, this means that you’re able to retarget website visitors with a specific ad, tailored specifically to them.

-Put it into action: drive new enrolments by creating a Facebook Ad Campaign that targets prospective parents who have visited the enrolment page on your school website, but didn't follow through to complete a conversion.
+Put it into action: drive new enrollments by creating a Facebook Ad Campaign that targets prospective parents who have visited the enrollment page on your school website, but didn't follow through to complete a conversion.

 App Custom Audience